-16.1.
 Ill health during your mission

-If, for reasons of ill health, you are unable to carry out your mission, are obliged to extend it or are unable to return to your place of employment, you must inform your immediate superior by the quickest possible means, giving your exact address and details of how you can be contacted directly.
+- 110. Notwithstanding point 106, if, for reasons of ill health, you are unable to carry out your mission, are obliged to extend it or are unable to return to your place of employment, you must inform your immediate superior by the quickest possible means, giving your exact address and details of how you can be contacted directly. - 111.
 In the event of hospitalisation during a mission, daily mission allowances will no longer be paid; however, the hospitalisation costs will be reimbursed under the sickness insurance scheme.

-16.2.
 Missions to the tropics

-Staff travelling frequently on mission to the tropics or to certain other countries are advised to make sure that their vaccination certificates are up to date, as it is often very difficult or even impossible to carry out vaccinations in time when they are requested at the last minute or just a few days before departure.
+112. Staff travelling on mission to the tropics or to certain other countries are advised to make sure that their vaccination certificates are up to date, as it is often very difficult or even impossible to carry out vaccinations in time when they are requested at the last minute or just a few days before departure.

-16.3.
 Missions to countries where hygiene is a problem

-Travellers to countries where hygiene is a problem are advised to take particular care not to drink unsterilised water (drink bottled water).

-Staff should also be careful not to use unsterilised water for cleaning teeth or dentures.

-As a rule, you should drink bottled water or tap water purified using sterilising tablets.

-Staff should not drink unsterilised milk or eat yoghurts or unwashed (or poorly washed) fruit or vegetables.
+- 113. Travellers to countries where hygiene is a problem are advised, as a rule, to drink only water purified using sterilising tabs or from sealed bottles. - 114.
+Staff should also be careful not to use unsterilized water for cleaning teeth or dentures. - 115.
+Staff should not drink unsterilized milk or eat yoghurts or unwashed (or poorly washed) fruit or vegetables.

-16.4.
 Staff with health problems or allergies and expectant mothers

-Staff with health problems or allergies and expectant mothers should draw attention to their condition before having vaccinations of any kind or taking medication to protect against malaria.
+116. Staff with health problems or allergies and expectant mothers should draw attention to their condition before having vaccinations of any kind or taking medication to protect against malaria.